k-scherbitsky/ShannonCoding/README.md

 # Shannon Coding
-This is my laboratory work for Shannon coding.
-You can coding your text file and display alphabet of text with probability for every character.
+This is my laboratory work for Shannon alphabetBuilder.
+You can alphabetBuilder your text file and display alphabet of text with probability for every character.

 _More information: https://en.wikipedia.org/wiki/Shannon_coding ._